HappyPotatoHead/projectgarden/content/Project for Fun/Bongo Animals.md

 # Credits
 1. [Inspiration from hostrider](https://hostrider.com/#0)
 2. [Toggle button](https://uiverse.io/cuzpq/gentle-goat-72)
-3. And the things that I no longer have
+3. And the things I no longer have